mac-comp240/activities_floating_point/README.md

 ## Task 1: Normalized numbers

 Let's start by looking at normalized numbers.
-Recall that the binary number are represented using this general equation: $(-1)^s \times M \times 2^E$, where $s$ is the sign bit, $E$ is the biased exponent, and $M$ is the base or significand.
+Recall that the binary number are represented using this general equation: $(-1)^s \times M \times 2^E$, where $s$ is the sign bit, $E$ is the biased exponent, and $M$ is the mantissa or significand.

 With normalized numbers, the exponent is not zero.